GUDHI/GUDHI.github.io/pages/pages-root-folder/index.md

 permalink: /index.html
 ---

-The GUDHI library is a generic open source [C++ library][4], with a [Cython interface][5], for Topological Data Analysis ([TDA][1]) and Higher Dimensional Geometry Understanding.
+The GUDHI library is a generic open source [C++ library][4], with a [Python interface][5], for Topological Data Analysis ([TDA][1]) and Higher Dimensional Geometry Understanding.
 The library offers state-of-the-art data structures and algorithms to construct simplicial complexes and compute persistent homology.

 The library comes with data sets, demos, examples and test suites.